TL2005/TypingSVG/README.md

 ## Features

-There are other typing SVG projects out there — but this one takes it further:
+There are other typing-SVG projects out there — but Typing SVG focuses on flexibility and precision:

-- **Multi-line Customization**: Customize every line individually.
-- **Multi-line input**: Write multiple lines, not just one.
+- **Per-line customization**: Set font, color, fontSize, letterSpacing, typingSpeed and deleteSpeed for each line independently.
+- **Multi-line input**: Each `lines` item can contain `\n` to render visual line breaks within that item.
-- **True text formatting**: Supports multiple spaces, line breaks, and precise alignment.
+- **Accurate spacing & alignment**: Preserves multiple spaces, newlines and supports centering (horizontal/vertical).
-- **Flexible deletion**: Customize `deleteSpeed` and decide whether text should erase or not.
+- **Flexible deletion behaviors**: `backspace`, `clear`, or `stay` with configurable delete speed.
-- **More cursor styles**: Straight, underline, block, or even blank.
+- **Multiple cursor styles**: `straight`, `underline`, `block`, or `blank`.
-- **Fine-grained control**: Letter spacing, pause duration, repeat toggle, borders, and more.
+- **Fine-grained controls**: Pause duration, repeat toggle, border, background, and more.
+- **Server-rendered**: SVG is fully rendered server-side — fonts are inlined so consumers don't need to load fonts on the client.

-In short: **more customization, more control, and more creativity** 🎨.
+Short: **more customization, more control, and more shareable animated text** 🎨

 ## Live Demo & Preview